 Recover Full HD, Ultra HD, 4K, and 8K videos without corruption.

 Preview the files before recovery.
 No payment is required if the files are unrecoverable.

 You can follow these steps to get your missing BRAW video files back:

 - Step 1: Open Wondershare Recoverit after downloading and installing it on your PC.
-Then, select Enhanced Recovery and choose the drive from which you wish to recover data.
+Then, select Hard Drives and Locations and choose the drive from which you wish to recover data.

-- Step 3: Once you click the Start button, Recoverit initiates both Quick Scan and Deep Scan simultaneously, with the progress visible at the bottom of the window, as illustrated below.
+- Step 2: Once you click the Scan button, Recoverit initiates both Quick Scan and Deep Scan simultaneously, with the progress visible at the bottom of the window, as illustrated below.